Edinburgh-College-of-Art/dynamic-web-design/docs/_lectures/IntroAndFormsWithF3.md

 }
 ```

 If you now browse to the URL `.../example/fish`, then the application will respond "The parameter value you gave was: fish".
 This is something we'll see used in a few examples during the course.
-Note that this is a separate route rule from one that you might have for `'GET /example/`' (with no parameter) -- you will need to define that as a separate rule if you want to allow a URL with no added parameters, otherwise an er
+Note that this is a separate route rule from one that you might have for `'GET /example/`' (with no parameter) -- you will need to define that as a separate rule if you want to allow a URL with no added parameters, otherwise an error will result.
-ror will result.